The SARTrack App

 not (yet) in the People database, use the following procedure.

 the App.
-In this case an Access Level of 'Operations' is required.
+In this case a minimum Access Level of 'Operations' is

 For the App user to be able to edit its own personal details, and